xapple/libcbm_runner/roadmap.md

 # Current code improvements

-## Improve variable names

-- Use lower case names for classifier columns in orig/csv/classifiers.csv as well as in corresponding columns of all input files so that the input data has the same column names as the output data for example
-  `runner.input_data['events']` should have the same column names as `runner.output.classif_df`.

-     'Status' =  status
-     'Forest type' =  forest_type
-     'Region' =  region
-     'Management type' = mgmt_type
-     'Management strategy' = mgmt_strategy
-     'Climatic unit' = climate
-     'Conifers/Broadleaves' = con_broad
-     'Site index' = site_index
-     'Simulation period (for yields)' = growth_period

-- All output variables in snake case

-- Replace "Input" column to "area" in runner.output.load('area')

-- When giving 30 years of disturbances in the input data for the afforestation scenario, the simulation runs only for 18 years.
-This could be due to a clause in the historical scenario that limits the length of the simulation to the current year.

-- Move def classif_df(self): from pump/output_data to an object that belongs to the runner

 ## AIDB to pandas

 - Make tables in the AIDB accessible to be loaded as pandas data frames.